 Rules to think about: healthy snacks only, eating only in the homework zone, MUST be working at the same time!

 You might not be able to have an entire snack area BUT…think about letting them have something special to snack on during homework time.

 Homework stinks.
 It’s the worst thing a kid thinks they will ever have to do.
 Next to chores, of course.
 Yes, they will learn the ways of adulthood soon…for now, help relieve the torture a bit by providing something fun in their “zone”.

 Perhaps you can allow your kids to decorate their notebooks, pick out a lamp, or maybe just get some smelly erasers.
 Whatever you can do to put some fun into the boring…do it!

 Every kid is different.
 Some need complete quiet to study and some can handle chaos!
 Mostly, you should try to find a balance.
-Somewhere calm is the ticket.
-Doesn’t have to be perfectly quiet.
+A calm location in your home is the ticket.
+It doesn’t have to be perfectly quiet.
 But, probably not at a Lady GaGa concert either.
-If you see them distracted often find a way to cut the distraction.
-Change homework time, location, or environment.
+If you see them distracted often find a way to cut the distraction by changing homework time, location, or environment.
 Sometimes something as simple as changing seats, turning off the t.v., or turning on some soft music does the trick.
-And…providing headphones might be a good solution (but not always!).
-We do that for my daughter because the noise of the house is distracting…music dulls that noise.
+And…providing headphones might be a good solution (but not always!)…music dulls that noise.

 Take this list and work towards as many of these items as you can.
 Get your kids set up for homework success with these simple steps.
 You will have a smoother transitition after-school!